 - A. Load blocks, hooks, weight ball, slings, hoist lines, etc., may be suspended beneath boom or luffing jib points, or tied off to machine.
 Total suspended weight beneath boom point must not exceed 3 200 kg (7,000 lb).
 Total suspended weight beneath luffing jib point must not exceed 2 900 kg (6,500 lb). - B. Machine to travel on a firm and uniformly supporting surface.
 Travel allowed with 360 degree swing up to 1 percent (0.5 degrees) grade; crane upperworks must be in-line with crawlers and grade when grade exceeds 1 percent.
-Side-to-side grade must not exceed 1 percent (0.5 degrees) measured at boom hinge pins. - C. Refer to Tables 2 and 3 for maximum allowable luffing jib length, counterweight series, and direction for various grades.
-Before traveling onto grade, position machine on a level surface with grade in any direction not to exceed 1 percent (0.5 degrees). - a.
-Boom Facing Uphill: Adjust boom angle to 75 degrees (plus or minus 1 degree) above horizontal and position luffing jib between 45 50 degrees above horizontal. - b.
-Boom Facing Downhill: Adjust boom angle to 83 degrees (plus or minus 1 degree) above horizontal and position luffing jib between 50 55 degrees above horizontal.
+Side-to-side grade must not exceed 1 percent (0.5 degrees) measured at boom hinge pins. - C. Refer to Tables 2 and 3 for luffing jib angle, counterweight series, and direction for various grades.
+Before traveling onto grade, position machine on a level surface with grade in any direction not to exceed 1 percent (0.5 degrees).
+Tables 2 and 3 include all boom and luffing jib lengths. - a.
+Boom Facing Uphill: Adjust boom angle to 75 degrees (plus or minus 1 degree) above horizontal and position luffing jib to angle range shown in Table 2. - b.
+Boom Facing Downhill: Adjust boom angle to 83 degrees (plus or minus 1 degree) above horizontal and position luffing jib to angle range shown in Table 3.